Emotional Granularity

 Dig deeper with Sebastian →

-This index entry documents the full conceptual reach of emotional granularity across Barrett's text, connecting it to emotional intelligence, physical health, legal judgment, and psychopathology.
+The index entry maps emotional granularity across the full theoretical and applied scope of Barrett’s text, confirming its connections to emotional intelligence, physical health, and legal judgment.

 Barrett, Lisa Feldman, How Emotions Are Made: The Secret Life of the Brain, 2017supporting